 You might wonder, how do i got to know about Facebook through the Glo website?
 Well, i actually saw something like connect with us on Facebook on the Globacom website back then and before I knew what was happening, boom! i found myself staring at Facebook homepage.

 Comparing the Tunde then to the person I am today, a lot had really changed!

 Now the point am trying to drive at is; The internet is really wide –sort of like a global village and you have to be careful so as not to get lost, or get exposed to some things you shouldn’t dig into.
 Like part of the other side of Internet is the story of Amanda Todd

-Blogging needs you to make research, connect, interact, and reach out to some parts of the global village called internet.
+Blogging needs you to make research, connect, interact, and reach out to some parts of the global village can i purchase online called internet.
 This exposure could make you become better or worse depending on how you use the opportunity.

 BOTTOM LINE: Although some of these disadvantages (or should i say difficulties) can be overcome, sometimes a student could be left with no choice than to go for another option with instead of blogging.

 0 thoughts on “Disadvantages of Blogging For Students [The Untold Truth]”